olubadero/Danny-Ma-s-8-week-SQL-Challenge/Week_2_Challenge/Pizza Metrics.md

 GROUP BY customer_id;
 ```

-8. number of pizzas that had changes and those that had no changes
+-- number of pizzas that had changes and those that had no changes:

 | customer_id |	Changes | NO_Changes |
 | ----------- | ----------- | ----------- |